-- Agency-an agency enrolled in the program is responsible to hire and render services or Non-Agency/Solo Provider- The solo provider classification refers to an individual (as opposed to an agency) operating under their SSN and operating without employees. - Participant Directed-the participant is the employer and acts as the agency directing their care.
+\Agency-an agency enrolled in the program is responsible to hire and render services or

+Non-Agency/Solo Provider- The solo provider classification refers to an individual (as opposed to an agency) operating under his/her SSN and operating without employees.

-If direct care or monitoring of care is not provided to the client and the documentation of services rendered for the units billed reflects Home and Community Assistance duties, an entry must be made to indicate why the direct care was not provided for that day.
-If direct care or supervision of care is not provided for more than 30 days and the documentation of services rendered for the units billed reflects Home and Community Assistance duties, the care manager must be contacted to amend the service plan to a) add Home and Community Assistance Services and eliminate Attendant Care Services or b) reduce attendant care hours and replace with the appropriate number of hours of Home and Community Assistance services
+- •If direct care or monitoring of care is not provided to the client and the documentation of services rendered for the units billed reflects Home and Community Assistance duties, an entry must be made to indicate why the direct care was not provided for that day.
+If direct care or supervision of care is not provided for more than 30 days and the documentation of services rendered for the units billed reflects home and community assistance duties, the care manager must be contacted to amend the service plan to - a) add Home and Community Assistance and eliminate Attendant Care Services or - b) reduce attendant care hours and replace with the appropriate number of hours of Home and Community Assistance services